gmartin1965/PhxLandscape/README.md

   - Map (Toggle Between Assets and Properties)
     - The idea is that this will be a Card on the UI that will show a map of the service area for the company.
 Two toggles...
       - Assets View will show the bubbles indicating where all of the Assets tracked by the company are located.
 Trucks, Trailers, Heavy Equipment, Mowers, etc.
       - Properties View will show bubbles indicating where all of the Properties are located.
-These are the Properties the company performs work for.
+These are the Properties the company performs work for.</br></br>
   - Crew Status (Today Only)
     - Listing of all Crews and an indication of their current "status".
       - Property currently working on
       - Open Work Order Count
       - Remaining Property Count,
-      - Open Alert Count
+      - Open Alert Count</br></br>
   - KPI Section (Key Performance Indicators)
     - Number of Crews
       - This may be some indication of the Number of Crews working today / Number of Crews the company has defined.
 The goal would be something in the high 90's I would imagine.
 Not sure about this one.